shambhavi-rani/RudderstackForms/README.md

 0 -> Checkbox Input,
 3 -> Radio Input,
 4 -> Text Input
-2. FormTemplate.Type represents SourceType and should be unique for each formTemplate
+2. FormTemplate.Type represents SourceType and should be unique for each formTemplate.
+3. Max SourceType length allowed is 200.
+4. Max number of fields allowed is 1000.

 ### Some Details for creating Source
 1. Source.Type represents source type and must have a value that corresponds to an existing FormTemplate in DB.
 If no formTemplate with this sourceType exists in DB, create Source call will fail.